Register and privacy policy

 Exercising your rights

-We hope that you will contact NYAB Plc if you have any questions regarding the processing of your personal data.
+We hope that you will contact NYAB if you have any questions regarding the processing of your personal data.

 You can send a request concerning the rights of the data subject by letter or e-mail using the contact details mentioned in this privacy policy.